Leaking Water Heater? Learn How to Handle It Like a Pro

 Drain Valve

-Generally, you can locate the drain valve near the bottom of the storage or tank.
-Now, a drain valve is responsible for draining the tank when required.
-Users typically report water dripping from water heater through this drain valve.
+Generally, you can locate the drain valve near the bottom of the storage tank.
+Now, a drain valve handles draining the tank when required.
+Users typically report water dripping from the water heater through this drain valve.

 Dip Tube (Inlet Pipe)

 This particular tube lets cold water enter your tank-style geyser.
-Surely, the dip tube uses your home’s water supply to feed the appliance into the bottom of the storage or tank.
+Surely, the dip tube uses your home’s water supply to feed the appliance at the bottom of the storage or tank.

 Thermostat

-The temperature of the water inside the tank is controlled by none other hand the thermostat.
+The temperature of the water inside the tank is controlled by none other than the thermostat.

 Heating Element